25prabhu10/notes/docs/Languages/Git/Git.md

 git checkout branch
 ```

-Go to a specific snapshot (commit).
+Go to a specific snapshot (commit)

 - This command **creates a detached head**, meaning, this will **give a temporary branch to work and debug**.
-Line being on an unnamed branch.
+Line being on an unnamed branch
 - **Do not commit in this temporary branch**.
 As new commits will not belong to any branch
 - Detached commits will be garbage collected (~2 weeks)